FindMySchool LogoFindMySchool

 The college was founded by a Church of England clergyman and maintains high Anglican tradition.
 The Gothic Revival chapel is the physical and spiritual heart of campus.
 Whole-school chapel occurs at key moments; religious studies forms part of the curriculum; the Chaplaincy is active.
 The school is respectful of pupils of other faiths and non-religious families but does not dilute its Anglican character to accommodate them.
 Families uncomfortable with regular worship, prayer, and explicit Christian teaching should seek alternative schools.

-In 2024, 74% of A-level grades were A*-B (above the England average of 47%).
-The college ranks 339th for A-level results (top 25% in England).
-65% of leavers progressed to university; destinations include Russell Group universities (Durham, Edinburgh, Bristol, Warwick, Imperial College, UCL), with one Oxbridge acceptance in the cohort.
-Pupils pursue mathematics, sciences, engineering, medicine, humanities, and arts degrees.
+In the 2025 dataset, 70% of A-level grades were A*-B. The college ranks 277th out of 2,549 schools in England for A-level results (top 25%).
+Destinations include Russell Group universities (Durham, Edinburgh, Bristol, Warwick, Imperial College, UCL), with pupils pursuing mathematics, sciences, engineering, medicine, humanities, and arts degrees.

 Get in touch with the school directly